Istria (Istra) Wine Region

 - •Citrus, stone fruit, almond notes

-- •Saline and mineral finish
+- •Saline, mineral finish

 Red Wines